rharp/DrupalGovCon2018/apps/v1/README.md

         </body>
     </html>

- ### 3. Create App.js
+### 5. Create App.js
+We will be adding this file inside of our `/apps/v1` folder.

- This is a basic React component.
+ This will acts as a basic React component.

  Each React component requires returned markup from the render function.
 We will also need to use ReactDOM to render our component App with the `<App />` tag inside of the app div we created in `index.html`.